L0w1y/NeedromADS/README.md

 # How it works

 We're just checking to see if there are requests that scripts can send us that can check if we have an advertising ID.
-However, on edge, mozilla (Tor edition) browsers, the check is incorrect, and even if you do not have an Adblocker, you receive a warning that you cannot download resources, since you have Adblocker enabled. the script inside itself changes the content along with a link to the message "Adblocker detected, please disable it".
+However, on edge, mozilla (Tor edition) browsers, the check is incorrect, and even if you do not have an Adblocker, you receive a warning that you cannot download resources, since you have Adblocker enabled. the script inside itself changes the content along with a link to the message, what looks like: "Adblocker detected, please disable it".